compuphase/ARM-disassembler/readme.md

 # ARM-disasm

-This disassembler library was initially developed for the "Black Magic" debugger.
-This debugger is a front-end for GDB, with specific support for the Black Magic Probe, and a focus on debugging micro-controller projects.
+This disassembler library was initially developed for the [Black Magic" debugger](https://github.com/compuphase/Black-Magic-Probe-Book).
+This debugger is a front-end for GDB, with specific support for the [Black Magic Probe](https://github.com/blackmagic-debug/blackmagic), and a focus on debugging micro-controller projects.
 The Black Magic Probe targets ARM Cortex M0, M3, and A7 architectures, so these are also the target architectures for the ARM-disasm library.
 Only the 32-bit architecture is supported (32-bit ARM and Thumb/Thumb-2).

 The library is written in plain C with C99 extensions.